deckerego/minecraft-synology/README.md

 `docker-compose.yml` or upload it to create the new project.

 Before you start the project, modify the `volumes` list to point to the absolute path that hosts your world files.
-As an example, if you create a new shared folder called "minecraft" on your primary storage volume, the absolute path might be `/volume1/minecraft/worlds`.
+As an example, if you create a new shared folder called "minecraft" on your primary storage volume, and you want to host a world named "test," the absolute path might be `/volume1/minecraft/test`.

 Modify the memory to be reserved for the Minecraft server, and add an operator username to make sure you can administer the world.
-Once this is done, you can save the config and build the project.
+Once this is done, you can save the config and build the project within the Synology Container Manager.

 You will also need to forward port 25565 from your Synology NAS to the Docker container.
 You can do that by adding the `Docker` minecraft service to the list of permitted inbound connections: